- Cable broadband speeds are generally up to 30Mbps and up to 100Mbps with a speed pack

 Cable broadband runs a coaxial cable from the node to your home.
 This is the same technology used for TV services like Foxtel.

 The average cable broadband speed can be measured at around up to 30 Mbps, but this will decrease the further your house is away from the node and you may experience slower speeds during peak times as all users on that node share the same pipe for the internet data.
 NBN does not have this problem as users are not grouped into nodes like the cable network.
+For the NBN, your home is connected to the network via a fibre optic cable which delivers fast and consistent speeds no matter how far away you are from the exchange.

 If you do not have the NBN in your area, Cable broadband is still considered to be the best internet connection available.
 You can view the current plans available for Cable broadband plans here and current NBN broadband plans here.